We may receive compensation when you click on links to products from our partners.

 - Use the analytic tools: Each platform offers a wealth of information for small business owners in the metric/analytics section.
 You’ll be able to see which posts garnered the most engagement, which was most shared or liked, and find out who your followers are.
 Understanding what your community likes and responds to gives you a map to follow going forward.

 Deliver the Best

-Make sure the content you post is relevant to your audience even if it has nothing to do with your business.
-For example, if yours is a small business and active in the community, your followers might be highly interested in the local high school basketball team’s participation in the state tournament.
+Ensure that the content you share is relevant to your audience, even if it isn’t directly linked to your business.
+For instance, if your small business is community-focused, your followers might be genuinely interested in a local high school basketball team’s participation in a state tournament.

 Got a Little in the Budget?
 Here’s How to Spend It

 For many small businesses, organic or free, social media marketing is all that’s required.
 If you have a small working budget for social media marketing, however, you can get greater results by utilizing some of the paid social media options available.